HiskeOverweg/Donutlobby.nl/content/articles/20250815_ai_and_climate.md

 Title: The impact of AI on Climate Change
 slug: the-impact-of-ai-on-climate-change
 lang: en
-Date: 2025-08-18 10:00
+Date: 2025-08-21 10:00

 The impact of AI on climate change is a hot topic.
 Proponents of AI will tell you that AI will soon be smart enough to solve a significant part of the climate crisis.
 Others are worried about the gigantic energy consumption of these models.
 In this post, I will discuss a four mechanisms in which AI impacts climate change, some of which are often overlooked.

 ### 1. Energy consumption of AI
 How much energy does AI consume?
 Unfortunately this is not an easy question to answer, since Big Tech companies are getting less and less transparent about the energy use of their models.
-Current estimates are on the order of 0.7 EJ per year (thats 0.7 x 10<sup>18</sup> J)
+Current estimates are on the order of 0.7 EJ per year (thats 0.7 x 10<sup>18</sup> J).

 ![]({static}/images/ai/1.png)

-The total worldwide energy consumption is currently on the order of 400 EJ per year, so currently AI consumes on the order of 0.2% of that, which is considerable, but not enormous I'd say.
+The total worldwide energy consumption is currently on the order of 400 EJ per year, so currently AI consumes roughly 0.2% of that, which is considerable, but not enormous I'd say.
 Two different angles to look at that number:

 ##### Net-zero pledges
 When we look at the commitments Big Tech companies have made to reach net zero, we start to see a bigger and bigger gap between their promises and what they deliver so far.
 Below you see a graph of Microsoft's emissions in the past couple of years.
-This gap between pledges and results is illustrative for the whole industry.
+This gap between pledges and results is illustrative for the whole industry and is in large part driven by AI.

 ![]({static}/images/ai/2.jpg)

 ##### Individual perspective
 On the one hand you might conclude that 0.2% of the total energy consumption is not that much.
-On the other hand you could ask yourself whether the world is really better off after you generated a picture of farm animals wearing haute couture.
+On the other hand you could ask yourself whether the world is really better off after you generated a picture of a cat driving a car.
 It is energy which can be relatively easily saved, if you compare it to the energy needed to keep your fridge cool, for example.

+##### Water use
+Energy consumption is not the only impact of data centers on the environment.
+They also use vast amounts of water, creating issues in their surroundings since water is harder to transport than energy.
+This week's [GreenIO podcast](https://podcloud.fr/podcast/greenio/episode/numero-62-thirsty-datacenters-in-the-heart-of-silicon-valley-with-masheika-allgood) dives into that topic.
+In the episode Masheika Allgood presented the [Data Center Water Consumption Calculator](https://www.tapsrundry.com/data-center-water-consumption-calculator), a tool which can help estimate the water use of data centers, and also discusses air and noise pollution in the vicinity of data centers.
+It is well worth a listen!

 ### 2. AI solutions contributing to sustainability
-Admittedly, AI can do more useful things than generating pictures of farm animals wearing haute couture.
+Admittedly, AI can do more useful things than generating pictures of feline drivers.
 Here I'll illustrate a few.
 In case you want a more extensive overview, I refer you to the [paper](https://arxiv.org/abs/1906.05433) "Tackling Climate Change with Machine Learning" by David Rolnick et al.

 ##### Predictions of energy supply and demand
 AI can make better forecasts of energy availability.
 This could help us make more use of renewable energy whenever it is available.
 An example would be to charge an electric car when plenty of wind energy is available.
 On top of that AI can help with predictive maintenance, reducing the downtime of solar panels.
 In En-ROADS we can model this boost in renewable energy.
 It is hard to put an exact number on it, but let's assume we manage to increase the consumption of renewables with 10% in 2040 (the blue line in the graph below), compared to the business-as-usual scenario (black line).
 This will lead to a reduction in temperature of roughly 0.1°C at the end of the century.